-Foul weather conditions can hinder a business any time of year, whether high heat keeps customers away, fire threatens your property or snow stresses your roof.
-As we settle into the cold weather season here in the Northeast, we encourage you to pause and consider the threats to your insureds’ business posed by cold, snow and ice—and how they can mitigate those threats.
+Foul weather conditions can hinder your business any time of year, whether high heat keeps customers away, fire threatens your property or snow stresses your roof.
+As we settle into the cold weather season here in the Northeast, we encourage you to pause and consider the threats to your business posed by cold, snow and ice—and what you can do to mitigate those threats.

 The heating system is a primary concern for many in cold climates, for obvious reasons.
-Not only does it make life more comfortable, it protects fire suppression systems.
-Insureds can properly maintain and run heating system with these guidelines:
+Not only does it make life more comfortable, it protects your fire suppression systems.
+Properly maintain and run your heating system with these guidelines:

 - Periodically ensure the entire system is in proper working condition.
 Examine, clean and correct deficiencies in burners, boilers and flues.
 Remove obstructions from pipes, radiators and unit heaters and test controls to ensure they are operating properly.

 - Store an adequate supply of fuel at all times and consider safe, alternative energy sources.

 - Maintain clearance between heating system components and anything combustible—floors, walls, partitions and stock.

 - Maintain a temperature of at least 40°F in buildings or units with these systems: wet pipe sprinklers; dry pipe, pre-action and deluge vale closets; and pump houses.

 Another concern for businesses is the accumulation of rain, snow and ice on the roofs of structures.
 The weight of snow and ice can—and does—lead to roof collapses.
 When an area experiences a great deal of severe weather over a short period of time, the risk of collapse increases, especially when snow is involved.
 Prevent collapse by: